 At the beginning of each year pupils affirm the school’s expectations outlined in our code of conduct.
 This also informs the creation of a class code of conduct which is negotiated in every classroom on the first day of the academic year and revisited each new term.
 Pupils are encouraged to think about their rights and responsibilities associated with these agreements.

 The Belmont Parliament is made up of elected members from each class in KS1 and KS2.
 Members are voted in each year by their peers.
 Pupils write a statement to support their proposal to be their class representative and an election is held to select the preferred candidate.
-Pupils have the opportunity to cast their votes at the school polling station and this is staffed by the pupils.
+Pupils have the opportunity to cast their votes and this is staffed by the pupils.
 It is widely understood that a place on Belmont Parliament comes with the responsibility of representing their peers’ needs and interests.

-We encourage children to be leaders throughout the school and the roles of House Captains and Vice Captains, Sports Captain and Music Captain are roles to which pupils can aspire.
+We encourage children to be leaders throughout the school and the roles of House Captains and Vice Captains, Sports Captain, Maths Captain and Music Captain are roles to which pupils can aspire.
 Captains play an important role in promoting positive behaviour and contributing to the organisation of school events and activities.
 Pupils from Key Stage 2 can apply to be play leaders at lunch and play times in Key Stage 1.
-They have specific timeslots during which they are on duty and are responsible for encouraging all children to take part at playtime, for example by inviting them into games.
+They have specific time slots during which they are on duty and are responsible for encouraging all children to take part at playtime, for example by inviting them into games.
 Year 6 pupils also undertake a number of monitor duties before and during the school day.

 Democracy is taught during our weekly current affairs, through our participation in UNICEF's Rights Respecting School programme, our assemblies and during class-based PSHE sessions.
 Pupils also have the opportunity to express their views in school through our pupil termly newsletter, parent weekly newsletter which has a pupil voice section and by discussing any ideas with staff.